Leverage efficiency: Discussion

+Leverage efficiency also suggests a fundamental explanation for the existence of volatility in markets and, specifically, for its observed levels.
+Price fluctuations are necessary to avoid leverage instability and their observed amplitude is consistent with predictions that assume leverage efficiency.
+The corollary is that mainstream theories in which price fluctuations are caused by the public disclosure of information or by market dysfunction are, at best, incomplete.
+Trading at arbitrarily high frequencies will reveal structure, but this structure will be largely self-referential, without economic meaning beyond imposing market stability at ever shorter time scales.

-The existence of optimal leverage is important conceptually and its value and the stability arguments associated with it are of practical significance.
+The existence of optimal leverage is important conceptually, and its observed value and associated stability arguments are of practical significance.
 While these arguments do not preclude special conditions under which it is optimal to invest more than one's equity or to short-sell an asset, they give a fundamental scale to leverage in general.
-In other words, if it appears that optimal leverage is outside the band $0 \leq \loptr \leq 1$, then a special reason -- such as insider knowledge or a tax-incentive -- for this violation of stochastic efficiency must exist.
+In other words, if it appears that optimal leverage is outside the band $0 \leq \loptr \leq 1$, then a special reason -- such as insider knowledge, a tax incentive, or a fraud -- for this violation of leverage efficiency must exist.
 Artificially maintaining such conditions will lead to instabilities.
 Consider housing: many societies consider it desirable for an individual to be able to purchase a home whose price exceeds his equity without having to take reckless risks.
-Indeed, some societies perversely consider rampant inflation in the cost of housing, unlike other basic utilities, a social good.
-Without carefully designed restrictions on speculative home purchases, policies which aim to achieve the corresponding market conditions, \ie $\loptr>1$, will defeat their purpose and create an investment bubble followed by a crash.
+Without carefully designed restrictions on speculative home purchases, policies which aim to achieve the corresponding market conditions, \ie $\loptr>1$, will defeat their purpose and create investment bubbles followed by crashes or other unintended consequences.